-RIT uses a standardized signature to make authentic Institute communications easily recognizable.
-Uses of common signature elements by senders will help recipients detect counterfeit e-mails and phishing attempts.
-For more information, see the Signature Standard.
+RIT uses a standardized signature to make authentic university communications easily recognizable.
+Uses of common signature elements by senders will help recipients detect counterfeit emails and phishing attempts.

 The requirements do not apply to: